The online application for the Summer 2016 Publishing Institute is available here. To access the application, select:

 Early Acceptance Deadline

-Students may also apply for early acceptance by submitting their application at any time up until February 24, 2014.
-Those who are granted early acceptance must send their nonrefundable deposit of $1,000 by March 27, 2014 to insure their reserved place in the class.
+Students may also apply for early acceptance by submitting their application at any time up until February 23, 2016.
+The Application Committee will review all applications and notification will be mailed to all applicants no later than March 7, 2016.
+Those who are granted early acceptance must send their nonrefundable deposit of $1,000 by March 24, 2016 to insure their reserved place in the class.

 International applicants will be required to submit applications online with additional requirements.
-Please review the 2014 Checklist of Requirements specific to international applicants.
+Please review the checklist of requirements specific to international applicants.

 The University of Denver is an Equal Opportunity Institution.
 It is the policy of the University not to discriminate in the admission of students, in the provision of services, or in employment on a person’s race, color, national origin, age, religion, disability, sex, sexual orientation, gender identity, gender expression, genetic information, marital status, or veteran status.
 The University complies with all applicable federal, state, and local laws, regulations and Executive Orders.
 Inquiries concerning allegations of discrimination based on any of the above factors may be referred to the University of Denver, Office of Equal Opportunity and ADA Compliance, Mary Reed Bldg.
 Room 422, 2199 South University Blvd., Denver, CO 80208.
 Phone 303.871.7436.